-You should avoid tap water completely that includes boiling the water.
+You should avoid tap water completely that including boiling the water.
 Boiling the water kills the bacteria but after boiling the water it can taste very industrial.

-It is safer to just stick to the bottled water.
+It is safer to just stick to bottled water.
 It is available everywhere and cheap.

 Is Bottled Water Safe In Laos?

 Yes.
 Bottled water is the best choice for visitors to Laos.
 It is clean and safe to drink.